 We have material international operations in Mexico and Europe.
-During the years ended March 31, 2020 and 2019, approximately 63% and 49% of our total product related revenue, respectively, were generated from sales outside of the United States.
+During the years ended March 31, 2021 and 2020, approximately 71% and 55% of our total revenue, respectively, were generated from sales outside of the United States.
 Our business is highly regulated for the use, marketing and manufacturing of our HOC1-based products both domestically and internationally.
 Our international operations are subject to risks, including:

-- · local political or economic instability;

-- · changes in governmental regulation;

-- · changes in import/export duties;

-- · trade restrictions;

-- · lack of experience in foreign markets;

-- · difficulties and costs of staffing and managing operations in certain foreign countries;

-- · work stoppages or other changes in labor conditions;

-- · difficulties in collecting accounts receivables on a timely basis or, at all; and

-- · adverse tax consequences or overlapping tax structures.
+- · local political or economic instability; - · continuing restrictions related to the Covid-19 pandemic; - changes in governmental regulation; - · changes in import/export duties; - · trade restrictions; - · lack of experience in foreign markets; - · difficulties and costs of staffing and managing operations in certain foreign countries; - · work stoppages or other changes in labor conditions; - · difficulties in collecting accounts receivables on a timely basis or, at all; and - · adverse tax consequences or overlapping tax structures.

 We plan to continue to market and sell our products internationally to respond to customer requirements and market opportunities.
-We currently have manufacturing facilities in Mexico and the United States.
+We currently have manufacturing facilities in Mexico.
 Establishing operations in any foreign country or region presents risks such as those described above as well as risks specific to the particular country or region.
 In addition, until a payment history is established over time with customers in a new geographic area or region, the likelihood of collecting receivables generated by such operations could be less than our expectations.
 As a result, there is a greater risk that the reserves set with respect to the collection of such receivables may be inadequate.
 If our operations in any foreign country are unsuccessful, we could incur significant losses and we may not achieve profitability.